 PROJECT REACH Project REACH is a university-wide project funded by the FAR Fund created to enhance CUNY’s capacity to support its growing population of college students with autism spectrum disorders (ASD) and to educate faculty and staff about students with ASD.

 CUNY ASSISTIVE TECHNOLOGY SERVICES (CATS) is a team of assistive technology specialists that are located at Queensborough Community College.
 Our goal is to stay on the forefront of assistive technology and provide support for those technologies used by students with disabilities who attend the various CUNY campuses…

 CUNY is proud to announce the establishment of the NYC TPSID Consortium, a collaboration between the Institute for Innovative Transition at the University of Rochester, AHRC NYC, the NYC Department of Education, and the JFK Jr. Institute for Worker Education.
 Through our partnership in a federally funded grant, the Consortium will establish a meaningful credential for students with intellectual disabilities, in addition to developing model demonstration programs on five CUNY campuses. >>

-Under the National Voter Registration Act (NVRA) of 1993, CUNY campus Offices of Services for Students with Disabilities are Agency-Based Registration Sites, where students are offered the opportunity to become registered voters.
+Under the National Voter Registration Act (NVRA) of 1993, CUNY campus Offices of Services for Students with Disabilities are Agency-Based Registration Sites, where students are offered information, voter registration application forms and the opportunity to become registered voters.